dr-marek-jaskula/TestsUniversity/test/Customers.Api.Tests.Integration/ReadMe.md

 There is currently a bug in the latest version of Docker.DotNet which is maintained by Microsoft and the latest version of Docker Desktop (4.10) which will prevent you from running your tests.
 A fix has been submitted so it is a matter of time until Microsoft adds it in.
 In the meantime I suggest downgrading to Docker Desktop version  4.9.1.
-The Docker Docker Desktop 4.10.1 is still not working Therfore, I have downgraded to Docker Desktop 4.9.1
+The Docker Desktop 4.10.1 is still not working

+Therefore, I have downgraded to Docker Desktop 4.9.1

 ## Naming convention

-Get_ReturnsNotFound_WhenCustomerDoesNotExist
+Get_ShouldReturnNotFound_WhenCustomerDoesNotExist

 ## Structure the test classes

 Do not use one class, for instance "CustomerControllerTests" for all tests in this controller.

 It is good practice to differentiate the Get, Create, Update, Delete actions into different test classes.
-Nevertheless, the state should be shared between all these classes (so single in memory app should run for all of them)
+Nevertheless, the state should be shared between all these classes.

-In order to do that we create a "TestCollection.cs" file with a collection definition that implements ICollectionFixture<TypeWeWantToBeFixInACollection>
+In order to do this we create a "TestCollection.cs" file with a collection definition that implements:
+ICollectionFixture<TypeWeWantToBeFixInACollection>

 The collection definition name is important.

 The test classes needs to decorated with an attribute "Collection" with a specific name.
-Then, the type is shared to all test classes
+Then, the type is shared to all test classes.

 ## Generate a certificate

+Certificate is important for container to be verified as safe

-in a project folder
+In a project folder write:
 dotnet dev-certs https -ep cert.pfx -p Test1234!

 This is from docker-compose: